Electrolysis Frequently Asked Questions

 Moles: Electrolysis can be performed in most moles where licensing regulations allow it.
 However, I require written approval from your physician before beginning treatment.

 Breasts: This is a very common area of unwanted hair for women.
-Electrolysis treatments can safely and permanently remove breast hairs, even from the areola.
+Electrolysis treatments can effectively and permanently remove breast hairs, even from the areola.

 Curly or coarse hair: These types of hairs are prone to become ingrown or cause raised bumps on your skin.
 Attempting to manage these problems by temporary methods (depilatories, shaving, or tweezing) can make them worse by scarring or discoloring the skin.
-Electrolysis safely removes these difficult hairs without causing the skin-damaging issues related to temporary methods of hair removal.
+Electrolysis eradicates these difficult hairs by initially making them straighter and softer, eventually killing them with routine treatments.